Slobish/swap-contract/README.md

 }
 ```

-Ethereum wallets prefix signed data with byte `\x19` to stay out of range of valid transaction encoding.
-[EIP-191](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-191.md) standardizes this prefixing to include existing `personal_sign` behavior and [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) implements it for structured data, which can be interpreted by the signer.
-In addition to the standard parameters of an elliptic curve signature `v`, `r`, and `s` we include a byte `version` to indicate `personal_sign` (`0x45`) or `signTypedData` (`0x01`) so that hashes can be recreated correctly in contract code.

 | Property | Type | Optionality | Description |
 | :--- | :--- | :--- | :--- |
 | `v` | `address` | Required | The wallet address of a party. |